Our guest model today is Maria, a student at the Arthur Murray Dance Center in Temecula, California.

 Fortunately, Maria is fashion-conscious, has a designer’s eye and knows what looks good on her body.

-Her dress, made by LeNique, but partially designed by Maria, has eight effective design elements that help her look longer and leaner than her petite frame.
+As a result, her dress, made by LeNique but partially designed by Maria, has eight effective design elements that help her look longer and leaner than her petite frame.

 5 Key design elements for long lean lines

-- Asymmetrical neckline that begins on the shoulder.
+- To begin with, there is an asymmetrical neckline that begins on the shoulder.

-- Vertical lace detailing in a bright accent color that really pops against the dark dress.
+- Next, vertical lace detailing in a bright accent color that really pops against the dark dress.

 - Dangling handkerchief that adds verticality and movement.